-Perfect homemade lemon vegan ice cream, made extra creamy with cooked oats plus a splash of alcohol.
-Gluten-free, no coconut milk, and can be soy-free, too.Inspired by and adapted from Miyoko Schinner's recipe for Low-Fat Vanilla Oat Gelato in The Homemade Vegan Pantry.Yield: about 3.5 cups
+Perfect homemade vegan lemon ice cream, made extra creamy with cooked oats.
+This ice cream is gluten-free, made without coconut milk, and can be soy-free, too.Inspired by and adapted from Miyoko Schinner's recipe for Low-Fat Vanilla Oat Gelato in The Homemade Vegan Pantry.Yield: about 3.5 cups

 Be sure to put the canister of your ice cream maker in the freezer at least one day before you plan to churn the ice cream.
 Also note that the ice cream mixture needs time to chill before churning (at least 2 hours), and the churned ice cream needs about 3 hours in the freezer for a firmer, scoopable consistency.